-A Month Even A Priest Must Run – Part 1 Posted by eriko1 on Dec 11, 2020 in Cuisine, Culture, vocabulary
+A Month Even A Priest Must Run – Part 1 Posted by eriko1 on Dec 11, 2020 in Culture, Vocabulary

 The month of December is the most important month for us Japanese.
 December is called “師走”(shiwasu).
 There are many theories about where this name originated from.
 But the most popular and common one, and you hear it on TV all the time when the month of December starts, is that this is “a month that even a priest must run around.”

 And December is indeed the busiest month.
 Of course, a lot of parties!
 Some are obligatory(義務的なgimutekina) ones like office parties and business client parties, but most are truly fun with your friends.
 These parties are called “忘年会”(bonenkai, literally forget the year party).
 We have to make a reservation for a party quite early, and one person, trusted and responsible, will handle everything – this position is called “幹事”(kanji).

 Here is a great comedy video that describes how a Japanese bonenkai goes – please be aware that this is a comedy but it is so true!

 Americans face the new year quite a different way.
 It is somewhat a jaded(疲れ切った、tsukarekitta) holiday after Christmas.
 It is just a holiday, and you work on January 2 as if nothing happened.